tobyweston/blog/source/_posts/2010-07-07-generate-concordion-overviews.markdown

 [{% img ../../../../../images/concordion-ant-manual.png %}](http://badrobot.googlecode.com/svn/trunk/bad.robot/concordion-ant-task/manual/Overview.html)

 As I mentioned Concordion, its only fair to mention [Xcordion](http://code.google.com/p/xcordion/) (and more recently Xcordion2) which is essentially a fork of Concordion.
 The main difference being a philosophical one.
 If Concordion constrains some activities within the specification (mostly to encourage certain principles), Xcordion is more of a free for all.
 With great power comes great responsibility and all that.
 Whilst Xcordion2 is being worked on, be prepared to build from source.
-You'll notice a couple of features missing, at least in the short term.
+You'll also probably notice a couple of features missing.